emqxarchive/emqx-docs-en/source/lwm2m.rst

 EMQ-LWM2M plugin
 ----------------

-EMQ-LWM2M is an EMQ plugin，which implemnts most LWM2M features.
+EMQ-LWM2M is an EMQ plugin，which implements most LWM2M features.
 MQTT client is able to access LWM2M device through emq-lwm2m plugin, by sending a command and reading its response.

 ------------------------------